Telmate/route-reactor/README.md

 `route-reactor` offers a simple API on top of [page.js](https://github.com/visionmedia/page.js) for routing client-side applications.
 Routes are specified with expressjs-style strings, such as `/user/:userId` or `/posts/*`.
 For a given route you define a `page` which specifies the resources for that page and the template that will be rendered. `route-reactor` handles asyncrhonous loading those resources and then rendering the page.
 During resource loading it will render a loading page, offering a smoother page transition experience than typical routers.

+## Installation

+Install:

+	npm install --save route-reactor

+then:

+	var routeReactor = require('route-reactor');

 ## Usage

 Note that `route-reactor` is meant for use via browserify or other front-end packagers.

+See a full, working version of the below in `examples/index.js` - run it with `npm start`.

 ```javascript
 // configure a renderer, in this case for ReactJS page templates